 Less need for food and drink

-When someone is dying, their body’s metabolism will slow down.
+One sign that someone is dying is that their body’s metabolism will slow down.
 This means they’re less able to digest food and take the goodness from it.
-As a result, their appetite may reduce and they may start to lose weight.
+This means they might feel less hungry and could start to lose weight.

 The effort of eating may become too much.
-This may be either because the person is less able to control and co-ordinate their muscles causing difficulty swallowing.
+This might be because the person is less able to control and co-ordinate their muscles, making swallowing difficult.
 Or it could be simply because the person is physically exhausted.
 Some people may feel, or be, sick.

 It can be difficult to see your loved one this way and many people’s instinct is to care for them by making sure they eat, perhaps offering them tempting meals that are their favourite.